cert-lv/graphoscope/README.md

 - [ ] `debug` option to see resulting query to the data source and its response
 - [ ] In `graph.js` remove custom zoom limiting
       when 'https://github.com/visjs/vis-network/pull/629' or similar is merged & new version released
-- [ ] Skip a non-unique entry only if all attributes are the same too
 ---
 - [ ] Generate DEB and RPM packages
 - [ ] Log rotation system based on Zerolog